git-pull/tao-of-tmux/manuscript/00-forward.md

 I am writing this from vim in a tmux pane, inside a window, in a session, on the server, through a client.
 It's not that I don't care about accuracy, but if you want a technical manual, the manpage for tmux is quite sufficient in this regard.

 A word to absolute beginners, do not feel like you need to grasps the concepts of command line and terminal multiplexing in a single sitting.
-You have the choice of picking out the concepts of tmux that you like according to your needs or curiousities.
+You have the choice of picking out the concepts of tmux that you like according to your needs or curiosities.
 If you do not have it installed, please view the [Installation section](#appendix-installation) in the Appendix of the book.

 ## How this book is structured